 All lenders require a Disclosure of Incentives Form from the builder of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I have been pointed in your direction by numerous selling agents in Llandudno to get a quote from a conveyancer on your site.
 Is there a financial incentive for Estate Agents to promote your services over and above a competitor’s?

 We don’t make any commission for sending work in our direction.
 We found it would be just too difficult a fee because a client could think, ‘Why is the agent getting a kickback?
 Why aren’t I getting any benefit too?’
 So we decided to step away from that.

-My wife and I have selected a Llandudno conveyancing solicitor for our house purchase (FTB’s) and have picked up in the Ts and Cs that they are not governed by the Financial Conduct Authority.
-Am I right to be concerned or is that the norm with solicitor?
+I have chosen a Llandudno conveyancing solicitor for our house purchase (novice purchasers) and have picked up in the Ts and Cs that they are not governed by the FCA.
+Am I right to be worried or is that the norm with solicitor?

 We can't see why they should be.
-Most conveyancing practitioner don't lend money.
-They will be regulated by the Solicitors Regulation Authority, who set stringent rules covering monies sitting by them.
+Most lawyer don't lend money.
+You should check that they are regulated by the Solicitors Regulation Authority, who have specific laws regulating funds held in their bank.